-I have developed key partnerships with firms below who are experts in their narrow area of focus, so that I may focus on my area of expertise - helping and guiding you towards the outcomes and desires you seek through financial planning.
+I have developed key partnerships by hiring various firms below who are experts in each of their narrow area of expertise, so that I may focus on my area of expertise - helping and guiding you towards the outcomes and desires you seek through financial planning.

 Here is more information about my Service Partners.

 You may always contact me at any time.
 My live phone reception team is not on site at my office, they are remote and are available anytime between 5 am to 5 pm Pacific Time (8 am-8 pm Eastern Time, etc).
 If you call after hours, you will get my voice mail, and your voicemail will be forwarded to me by email … I will return your call (or email) as soon as I can the next business day.

 My phone reception team will transfer your call to me when I’m available in my office just like any receptionist would if they were sitting next door to me.
 I may be talking with another client, on a teleconference call, attending a webinar, coordinating action for another client, doing research on behalf of clients, or doing other activities where I am not able to answer my receptionist immediately.

 If I’m not available, they can either take a message or transfer you to my voice mail and I will return your call as soon as I can … usually by close of business that same day (although there are exceptions if I am out of the office for an extended period of time.